 MHCP considers Medicare and TPL primary to MHCP coverage.
 Verify eligibility through MN–ITS to ensure MHCP and Medicare or other insurance coverage.
 Providers must bill and receive payment from primary coverage to the fullest extent possible before billing MHCP.

-Recipients are responsible to give providers and providers are responsible to obtain TPL/Medicare information and assignment of benefits.
-Obtain assignment of benefits from the recipient/responsible party.
+Recipients are responsible to give providers and providers are responsible to obtain TPL and Medicare information and assignment of benefits.
+Obtain assignment of benefits from the recipient or responsible party.

 Request direct payment to you when: